forieux/qmm/README.rst

    Image Process., vol. 20, no. 6, pp. 1517–1528, Jun.
 2011, doi:
    10.1109/TIP.2010.2103083.

+See documentation for more background.
 If you use this code, please cite the references above.
 A citation of this toolbox will also be appreciated.

 ::